Sunday, May 7, 2017

 "So we are always confident, knowing that while we are at home in the body we are absent from the Lord.
 For we walk by faith, not by sight.
 We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.
 Therefore we make it our aim, whether present or absent, to be well pleasing to Him.
 For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad."
 (2 Corinthians 5:6-10)

 In context, the Apostle Paul is exhorting the Church of Corinth to not be focused solely on the earthly aspects of life.
 He places greater emphasis on the things of the supernatural, transcendent realm of God the Creator.
 We should not center our lives around worldly passions because the things of this world are fading away.
-It is to be our desired purpose to serve Him faithfully.
+It is to be our desired purpose to serve Him faithfully, no matter where we are in life.
 That is what God wills and recognizes for our lives.

 The phrase "walking by faith" is a reference to how we should conduct ourselves in this life.
 It describes how our lifestyles ought to be in Christ.
 When we walk by faith, we are considering the possible eternal consequences of our actions.
 We are looking through a lens of faith into the future.
 Walking by faith entails having the courage to stand for the things of God.

-To walk by faith means to continually entertain the things of God.
+To walk by faith involves continually entertaining the things of God.
 Those who obey God are promised heavenly rewards.
-Those who reject Him will stand eternally condemned.
+Those who reject Him and die in that state stand eternally condemned.
 To walk by faith requires acting against the corrupted whims of society.
-We live according to His moral precepts.
+We live according to His moral precepts by grace.
 Christians need to focus on the unseen realities of this world.
 That would be God Himself and our eternal destinies.

 The bema seat was an elevated platform in which victors in athletic contests would be rewarded with crowns.
-That imagery is used here in regard to Christians being rewarded by Christ for their service to God.
+That imagery is used here in regard to Christians receiving commendation from Christ for their service to God.
 The true nature of our ministerial work will be brought to light on that day.
 It will be shown for what it really is.
 Works done with selfish or impure motives will be cast aside.
-Those works will not be grounds for receiving praise from God.
+Those works will not be grounds for being given praise by God.

 No comments: